 Women's Basketball At Middlebury

 The Middlebury College women's basketball program has consistently been one of the top teams in the NESCAC.
-The Panthers have appeared in the post-season for 17 of the last 20 seasons, with NCAA three Tournament appearances.
+The Panthers have appeared in the post-season for 18 of the last 21 seasons, with NCAA three Tournament appearances.
 Middlebury won its second ECAC title in '96-'97, while advancing to the NESCAC Championship game in '02.
+A year ago, the Panthers advanced to the NESCAC Championship weekend.

 Middlebury's team carries between 12 and 15 players who appear in 24 games during the regular season.
 Practice begins November 1 and is held daily, with players expected to attend unless there is an academic conflict.
 Players are generally on the floor for two hours; combined with preparation and post-practice activity, the total commitment is about three hours a day.